tmolnar0831/tmolnar0831.github.io/content/install_apache2_on_debian.md

 * The HTTP service will start immediately with serving the default Debian Apache2 page
 * Stop the service with the `systemctl stop apache2` command
 * Open the `/etc/apache2/apache2.conf` file in a text editor and configure it carefully
+* The security related configs will go to the `/etc/apache2/conf-enabled/security.conf` file

 ## ServerTokens